 A new contender for the cloud storage services throne is Tresorit.
 The service is keen to pivot itself as a direct rival to Dropbox, by being far more secure.
 It allows you to share individual large files with password-protected links, as well as all the standard syncing and file-sharing features you’d expect from a cloud service.

 Based in Switzerland, Tresorit offers zero-knowledge end-to-end encryption which should satisfy even the most privacy-conscious user.
-It stays compliant will all key regulations such as HIPAA and the GDPR.
+It’s also compliant with all key regulations such as HIPAA and the GDPR.
 There’s ransomware protection baked into its interface, and you can easily control user and device permissions centrally at all times.

 It’s simple to access your files from any device too, plus there’s offline access for editing files when it’s convenient for you.
 You can even add branding to the Tresorit interface if you want.